arosenkranz/scenarios/dd101-developer/05-logs/01-step.md

     ![facets-search](assets/facets-search.png)

+3. Find an error log that starts with `ERROR` and click it.

-3. When you click a log in the Log List, the <a href="https://docs.datadoghq.com/logs/explorer/#the-log-side-panel" target="_blank">Log Side Panel</a> opens with the log details including assigned tags, the log message, any extracted attributes, related traces, and related infrastructure metrics.
+    The <a href="https://docs.datadoghq.com/logs/explorer/#the-log-side-panel" target="_blank">Log Side Panel</a> opens with the log details including assigned tags, the log message, any extracted attributes, related traces, and related infrastructure metrics.

     ![logs-side-panel](assets/logs-side-panel.gif)